 Family Affair was selected for the Documentary Competition at the 2010 Sundance Film Festival.
 The film won the best documentary feature award at the Atlanta Film Festival, the Cincinnati Film Festival, and the Duke City DocFest, Albuquerque.
 Additionally, Mr. Colvard’s film received the Audience Award for Best Documentary Feature at the Independent Film Festival Boston.
 This critically acclaimed documentary was also an Official Selection at Full Frame, Silverdocs, HotDocs, and IDA DocuWeeks.
-The film aired on Oprah Winfrey’s network (OWN) on Thursday, March 1, 2012, 8 PM EST/7 PM Central.
-Go to http://www.oprah.com/own-doc-club/Family-Affair-Trailer for more info.
+The film aired on Oprah Winfrey’s network (OWN) in March 2012.

 Chico is currently working on a new project titled Black Americana: A Love Story About America’s Obsession with Racist Memorabilia.
-Hi is also the Founding Curator of the Film Series at the University of Massachusetts, Boston.
-Programming starts in the Fall of 2012.
+He is also the Founding Curator of the Film Series at the University of Massachusetts, Boston.
 Chico is committed to showcasing innovative, diverse and thought-provoking filmmakers and their work.
-Finally, Chico served as Executive Producer for the film Holy Ghetto which was selected to pitch at this year's Hot Docs Forum.
+Finally, Chico served as Executive Producer for the film Holy Ghetto.